 There are two basic types of preferred securities, traditional and hybrid-preferred securities.
 Traditional preferred securities consist of preferred stock issued by an entity taxable as a corporation.
 Preferred stocks, which may offer fixed or floating-rate dividends, are perpetual instruments and considered equity securities.
-Alternatively, hybrid-preferred securities may be issued by corporations, generally in the form of interestbearing notes with preferred securities characteristics, or by an affiliated trust or partnership of the corporation, generally in the form of preferred interests in subordinated debentures or similarly structured securities.
+Alternatively, hybrid-preferred securities may be issued by corporations, generally in the form of interest-bearing notes with preferred securities characteristics, or by an affiliated trust or partnership of the corporation, generally in the form of preferred interests in subordinated debentures or similarly structured securities.
 The hybrid-preferred securities market consists of both fixed- and adjustable coupon rate securities that are either perpetual in nature or have stated maturity dates.
-Due to their similar attributes, Flaherty & Crumrine Incorporated (the "Adviser" or "Flaherty & Crumrine") also considers exchange-listed securities that trade with attributes of exchange-listed perpetual and hybrid-preferred securities to be part of the broader preferred securities market.
+Due to their similar attributes, Flaherty & Crumrine Incorporated (the "Adviser" or "Flaherty & Crumrine") also considers exchange-listed senior debt issues that trade with attributes of exchange-listed perpetual and hybrid-preferred securities to be part of the broader preferred securities market.

 Traditional Preferred Securities.
 Traditional preferred securities pay fixed or floating dividends to investors and have "preference" over common stock in the payment of dividends and in the liquidation of a company's assets.
 This means that a company must pay dividends on preferred stock before paying any dividends on its common stock.
 In order to be payable, distributions on such preferred securities must be declared by the issuer's board of directors.
 Income payments on certain preferred securities currently outstanding are cumulative, causing dividends and distributions to accumulate even if not declared by the board of directors or otherwise made payable.
 In such a case, all accumulated dividends must be paid before any dividend on the common stock can be paid.
 However, some traditional preferred stocks are non-cumulative, in which case dividends do not accumulate and need not ever be paid.
 The Fund may invest in non-cumulative preferred securities, whereby the issuer does not have an obligation to make up any arrearages.
-Should an issuer of a non-cumulative preferred securities in which the Fund invests will be declared or otherwise made payable.
-Preferred securities may also contain provisions under which payments must be stoppage (i.e., stoppage is compulsory, not discretionary).
-The conditions under which the issuer would be obligated to attempt to issue common shares to raise funds for the purpose of making the preferred securities provide that the issuer would be successful in placing common shares.
+Should an issuer of a non-cumulative preferred stock held by the Fund determine not to pay dividends on such stock, Fund distributions may be adversely affected.
+There is no assurance that dividends or distributions on the traditional preferred securities in which the Fund invests will be declared or otherwise made payable.
+Preferred securities may also contain provisions under which payments must be stopped (i.e., stoppage is compulsory, not discretionary).
+The conditions under which this occurs may relate to, for instance, capitalization levels.
+Hence, if a company incurs significant losses that deplete retained earnings, automatic payment stoppage could occur.
+In some cases the terms of the preferred securities provide that the issuer would be obligated to attempt to issue common shares to raise funds for the purpose of making the preferred payments.
+However, there is no guarantee that the issuer would be successful in placing common shares.